EARLY BIRD DISCOUNTS NOW AVAILABLE

 2hrs · 4km

-Set off deep into Khao Sok National Park to your next destination, your jungle lodge nestled amidst one of the world's oldest rainforests.
-Jump in a canoe to paddle the Sok River, taking in the jungle entwined banks, dramatic limestone cliffs and some of the 331 bird species.
-After sunset, explore the jungle, alive with the chorus of chirruping insects - an expert local guide will lead you on a nocturnal hike to discover wildlife.
+After waking up on the water, set off deep into Khao Sok National Park to your next destination, your jungle lodge nestled amidst one of the world's oldest rainforests.
+Jump in a canoe to paddle the Sok River, taking in the jungle-entwined banks, dramatic limestone cliffs and some of the 331 bird species.
+After sunset, explore the jungle, alive with the chorus of chirruping insects – an expert local guide will lead you on a nocturnal hike to discover wildlife.
 If you're lucky, you may even catch a sighting of the rare, elusive jungle cat.
 Later, drift off to the sounds of the forest symphony in your bungalow.

 Day 5